 Compliance reviews/due diligence

-n a merger or acquisition, the strengths of the target company are fairly clear, unlike its possible weaknesses.
-Yet a partnership, which leads to disputes, or an acquisition, which fails for lack of having identified its weak points, may have disastrous consequences.
+In a merger or acquisition, the strengths of the target company are fairly clear, unlike its possible weaknesses.
+Yet a partnership which is leading to disputes, or an acquisition which is failing for lack of having identified its weak points, may have disastrous consequences.

-In order to help our clients to make the right decisions and to take the necessary precautions to effectively carry out a merger, we mobilise our sources to investigate the following areas on the ground:
+In order to help our clients to make the right decisions and to take the necessary precautions to effectively carry out a merger, we mobilise our correspondents and investigate on the ground regarding the following issues:

 - Historical background;